kapilt/bundle-kubernetes/README.md

 containerized applications.

-[Juju](https://juju.ubuntu.com) is an open source cloud orchestration and provisioning system that works with may different cloud environments.
+[Juju](https://juju.ubuntu.com) is an open source cloud orchestration and provisioning system that works with many different cloud environments.
 The kubernetes-bundle allows you to deploy the many services of Kubernetes to a cloud environment and get started using the Kubernetes technology quickly.